Learning family members have cancer or other serious illnesses may bring up questions about your risk.

 Reasons to get genetic testing

-Genetic testing isn’t always needed when you have family history of cancer.
+Genetic testing isn’t always needed when you have a family history of cancer.
 Some examples of when genetic testing is recommended may include:

 - Early onset of the disease: Diagnosis before age 50 is considered early onset for most cancers.